enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 case when the author requests escaped HtmlOutput, correcting a difference in legacy Haml between find_and_preserve and the tilde operator:

+      Code 9.8-01

       options: preserve => 'pre', html_escape => true
       %zot
         ~ "Foo\n<pre>Bar\nBaz</pre>"

       The buggy legacy Haml result:

       <zot>
         Foo\n  &lt;pre&gt;Bar\n  Baz\n&lt;/pre&gt;
       </zot>

-In WSE Haml the 'interior' newline is transformed and escaped, producing the same result as for (the WSE-adjusted) find_and_preserve:
+      In WSE Haml the 'interior' newline is transformed and escaped, producing the same result as for (the WSE-adjusted) find_and_preserve, plus no whitespace normalization is performed (i.e., no added whitespace):

       <zot>
         Foo\n  &lt;pre&gt;Bar&#x000A;Baz&lt;/pre&gt;